Frequently asked questions

 Can we perform your play?

 Very occasionally I get this query.
-Short answer is, yes, probably, provided you can satisfy me that you know what you're doing.
+Short answer is, yes, probably, provided you know what you're doing.
 If I'm planning to produce it myself, you'll probably have to wait until I'm finished with it.
-Unless you have the means to do a better production.
+Unless you have the means to do a better production in which case I might let you do it first.
 But that'll have to be a good offer.
-Drop me a line saying who you are, what you want to do, why you want to do it and how you propose to do it, and we'll take it from there.
+Anyway, drop me a line saying who you are, what you want to do, why you want to do it and how you propose to do it, and we'll take it from there.

 Under most circumstances, I will expect payment for this.
-This isn't because I'm after money - actually, I really am up shit creek at the moment so I could do with the money.
-But the point is that whilst I could stop getting income from all theatre activities tomorrow and still make a living from a steady job, I'm aware a lot of artists don't have that luxury.
+Whilst I could stop getting income from all theatre activities tomorrow and still make a living from a steady job, I'm aware a lot of artists don't have that luxury.
 I do not want to be the artist who deprives other artists of a living by undercutting them.
-Obviously I will take into account circumstances, as well as likely income.
+Obviously I will take into account your circumstances, as well as likely income.
 Amateur performances can expect a lower rate than professional companies, as long as I get my fair share.
 Mates rates at my discretion.

 The exception is my ten-minutes plays.
 Those are freebies for amateur performances, and you can go ahead and do that without asking me just so long as I am credited.
 Professional performances will probably also get a waiver if it's a free and/or charity performance, but I'll need to be asked first to check it really is free and/or charity.
 Anything else, I'll probably settle for a token payment.